Dietary fibre

 - Can you have too much fibre?

 - Yes.
-Above 50 to 60 grams a day, most people experience bloating, gas and irregular stools.
-Excess fibre can also bind some minerals like iron and zinc, reducing absorption.
+Increasing fibre too quickly, or to very high intakes around 50 grams a day, can cause bloating, gas and abdominal discomfort in some people.
+Plant foods high in fibre also contain phytate, which can reduce absorption of minerals like iron and zinc.
 The 30 grams a day NHS target sits well below problem levels.

 - Are fibre supplements as good as fibre from food?